Amazon Prime Air

-Amazon Prime Air, or simply Prime Air, is a drone delivery service operated by Amazon.
+Amazon Prime Air (or simply as Prime Air) is a drone delivery service operated by Amazon.
 The service uses delivery drones to autonomously fly individual packages to customers, and launched in 2022.
+The service currently operates in two cities in the US, with plans to expand into the UK and Italy in 2024.

-In 2020 the company, along with Zipline, Wingcopter and 7 others was selected by FAA to participate in a type certification program for delivery drones.
+In 2020 the company, along with Zipline, Wingcopter and 7 others were selected by FAA to participate in a type certification program for delivery drones.

 History

 Concept

 In 2013, Amazon CEO Jeff Bezos revealed plans for Amazon Prime Air in an interview on 60 Minutes.
 The Amazon Prime Air team worked with NASA and Single European Sky ATM on trials using the Amazon air traffic management system.
 For additional safety, drones will fly at low altitudes (below 400 feet).
 There are no roads or fixed routes so there are many more options to get from point A to point B, which makes navigating a drone through the air very different from driving a car on a road.
 Amazon claims their traffic management system is easy to use for various operators in the same airspace because it will connect via the internet.

 As of 2022, the cost for a single drone delivery in Amazon's ongoing US trials was at least $484, which the company anticipated to reduce to $63 by 2025 - still almost 20 times as high as its average ground delivery cost.
 At the time, customers participating in the trials were required to install a physical marker in their backyard to specify the drop-off location, and to designate a person responsible for observing the drone's flight path.
 The drones cost $146,000 to build per unit, and had a reach of five kilometers.